FgForrest/evitalab-desktop/README.md

 ## Download

-Binaries will be available soon for all major platforms (Windows, Linux, macOS).
-You will find them in [releases](https://github.com/FgForrest/evitalab-desktop/releases).
+Binaries are available for all major platforms (Windows, Linux, macOS).
+You can find them in [releases](https://github.com/FgForrest/evitalab-desktop/releases).

 _Note: evitaLab Desktop versioning is separate from the evitaLab core versioning.
 Just pick the newest desktop app version no matter your server version._